apparat/object/doc/object-revisions.md

 Drafts
 ------

 It is possible to modify an object without immediately publishing it.
 For this purpose, exactly one **unpublished draft** of the object may exist.
-A draft's revision number is `0` and it may be accessed with `-0` as revision identifier.
-Every time an object is updated, *apparat* is looking for an existing draft and update it in case it exists.
+A draft's revision number is always one higher than the last published object revision and the draft may be accessed with `+` as revision identifier.
+Every time an object is updated, *apparat* is looking for an existing draft and updates that on in case it exists.